pleasetrythisathome/tao/README.md

 Tao enables two-way data binding between edn and browser history.

-Tao was designed with [Om](https://github.com/swannodette/om) in mind, but can be used in any system with edn i/o.
+Tao is a thin wrapper on top of [secretary](https://github.com/gf3/secretary).
+Although it was designed with [Om](https://github.com/swannodette/om) in mind, but can be used in any system with edn i/o.

 ## The Way